Josh-Wickens/djangos-restaurant/README.md

 - Bootstrap has been added to the table on my bookings so that a scrolling bar will be added once the screen size is smaller instead of squeezing the data.

 - The nav bar has been replaced with a drop down icon once screen size is smaller so that nav bar items aren't squished when using something like a phone device to access the website.
-This will make it more user friendly as the user can just open the drop down when they want to access another page in the website.
+This will make it more user friendly as the user can just open the drop down when they want to access another page on the website.

 ![Image of my responsive design navbar](https://res.cloudinary.com/wickster/image/upload/v1667170823/navbar_dropdown_lvylxe.png)

 ## Testing

-I have used a conbination of manual testing and automated testing.
+I have used a combination of manual testing and automated testing.

 - Email link on homepage opens up an email app once clicked and prepopulates the email address.